ros2/rclc/rclc_parameter/README.md

 rclc_parameter_server_fini(&param_server, &node);
 ```

-This will delete any automatically created infrastructure on the agent (if possible) and deallocate used memory on the client side.
+This will delete any automatically created infrastructure on the agent (if possible) and deallocate used memory on the parameter server side.